benaston/javascript/README.md

 for(var x in { a: 'foo' }) { console.log(x); } // 'a'
 ```

-`for...in`: enumerates all properties on the prototype chain of the object, with the `[[Enumerable]]` attribute set.
+`for...in` enumerates all properties on the prototype chain of the object, with the `[[Enumerable]]` attribute set.
 If you only want the properties on that object (and not on the prototype chain), then a `o.hasOwnProperty(propName)` check should be added.

+`for...of`: is equivalent to `for..in` but instead returns the values of the properties.